The Fuel vs. Fast Decision: When to Eat and When to Skip

 If your workout calls for fuel, the app tells you.
 If it doesn't, the app stays quiet.

-For female athletes, the app never recommends a zero-fuel session — because the downside isn't worth the upside.
+For female athletes, the app never recommends a zero-fuel session.
+The downside isn't worth the upside.

 You don't have to run through this decision tree every morning.
 Just check the app before you head out.